fancyvanilla/FileSorter/README.md

 4-Run the following command to view the available options and usage instructions: python3 fileSorter.py -h

-5-Organize your files by specifying the source directory:python3 fileSorter.py /path/to/source/directory
+5-Organize your files by specifying the source directory: python3 fileSorter.py /path/to/source/directory

 6-Check your organized files in the source directory .